eduardo-moro/eduardo-moro/README.md

 I'm currently working with <strong> PHP, JavaScript, mySQL, ajax, Bootstrap, Yii(PHP) and VUE.js </strong><br> I'm currently learning <strong> lumen, python and react native </strong> <br>My main skills: <strong> PHP, VUE.js, SQL </strong> and it's stuff (pg, my, lite, maria) <strong>

-I'm a <strong>UFPR system developer</strong> student, currently on course's 2nd year.
+I'm a <strong>UFPR - system's development and analysis</strong> student, currently on course's 2nd year.

 I have the desire of migrating from only fullstack PHP programmning (with use of bootstrap and another frontend frameworks of course), to also be a react-native frontend developer, i have some VUE.js skills, that I'm using as a knowlegement base for my react-native personal projects.